 In other words, if the document concerns you, or if you might benefit from it directly or indirectly, you cannot notarize it.

-- Also, if the witnessed document is one from which you might benefit, your right to receive that benefit may be jeopardized.
-To avoid questions about your impartiality as a notary as well as accusations of undue influence, it is always safest for a signer to find a notary that he/she is not related to.
+In addition, if the witnessed document is one from which you might benefit, your right to receive that benefit may be jeopardized.
+To avoid questions about your impartiality as a notary as well as accusations of undue influence, it is always safest for a signer to find a notary that he or she is not related to.